alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 The minimum cost for disposal of one shipment is £1,540 and the maximum cost is £19,500 for 500.

-You'll pay a minimum of £1,700 and maximumof £24,000 if your journey has an ‘interim’ stop.
+You'll pay a minimum of £1,700 and maximum of £24,000 if your disposal journey has an ‘interim’ stop.

 [Question for SME: Will they be sent an invoice?]